-As companies work to adapt to a fast-changing business environment and increasingly complex technology landscape, leaders are taking a closer look at their enterprise architecture to ensure their IT portfolio supports strategic business objectives.
+As companies work to adapt to a fast-changing business environment and increasingly complex technology landscape, leaders are taking a closer look at their enterprise architecture strategy to ensure their IT portfolio supports strategic business objectives.
 Done well, a strong enterprise architecture provides the foundation that enables companies to be more agile, scale new innovations quickly and securely, and ultimately deliver greater value to customers.

 Creating a solid enterprise architecture strategy can help take product development organizations to the next level by providing the technological runway they need to create seamless customer experiences and respond quickly to market needs.
 Inside many organizations, however, we often find that enterprise architecture has not reached the level of maturity needed to deliver on those promises.
 Often, employees rely on patches and workarounds to get data from one system to another, time that could be spent working on product and system enhancements.
 In other cases, existing technology architectures no longer align with strategic business objectives.
 One of the main problems stemming from this lack of alignment is that it limits the capacity to create efficiencies and synergies that support business goals.
 It can also hamper business agility by making it more difficult to create and share relevant data and insights across the organization.

 To overcome these challenges, firms need an enterprise architecture strategy that can adapt to changing market demands.
 That requires making EA an ongoing and evolving part of any digital transformation initiative.

 Defining Enterprise Architecture

 At its core, enterprise architecture refers to the configuration of IT resources in service of an organization’s business strategy.
 It creates alignment among a company’s strategic goals, its existing business processes, the data and information created, and the underlying infrastructure that supports it.
 It forms a blueprint of sorts, noting not only what technology the company currently has, but also how future technology investments will fit into or change what currently exists.